 ETH Zurich created a smart walker called SmartWalker that can autonomously navigate to the user, and use electric motors to assists the user in walking.
-The pace of the walker adjusts to the user’s walking pace automatically.
+The pace of the walker adjusts to the user’s walking pace automatically [3].

+3.3 Requirements Subject to Change

+Table 4 - Requirements Subject to Change